Cosmological constraints from the power spectrum of eBOSS quasars: Data and methodology

 In Fig. \ref{fig:fc} we illustrate the impact of the effective window approach to account for the systematic effects applied to the NGC EZ mock catalogs.

-The total size of the fiber collision correction modeled by \eqref{uncorr} and \eqref{corr} is shown as a red line that is in remarkable agreement with the observed systematic shifts in the NGC EZ mocks for all multipoles.
-Note that the blue points show the change in the power spectra when all systematic effects applied.
+The total size of the fiber collision correction modeled by \eqref{uncorr} and \eqref{corr} is shown as a red line that is in good agreement with the observed systematic shifts in the NGC EZ mocks for all multipoles.
+Note that the blue points show the change in the power spectra when all systematic effects are applied.
 It implies that the largest systematic offset arises from fiber collisions, in agreement with conclusions of Ref.~\cite{Neveux:2020voa}.
-A similar level of agreement is found for the SGC footprint.
+Notice that in Fig.~\ref{fig:fc} we display only the deterministic parts of the fiber collision corrections.
+The residual offset between the data and the theory curves in that figure is accounted for by the counterterms.
+Once the nuisance parameters are fitted from the data, the agreement between the data and the theory is restored.